Skip to main content

 All meaningful work must declare an active execution mode.
 Silent mode mixing produces weak evidence and false completion claims.

-Commentary: Defines the allowed delivery postures so evidence and completion standards match the work being performed.
+Commentary: Defines the allowed delivery postures so evidence and completion standards match the work being performed, while clarifying how build, exploratory, and human-feedback loops coexist.

-Use when the objective is discovery, validation, or backlog hydration rather than immediate code change.
+Use when the objective is discovery, validation, review, judgment, or backlog hydration rather than immediate product change.

 Allowed work: